balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 Sessions are enabled by default in Sails.
 To disable sessions in your app, disable the `session` hook by changing your `.sailsrc` file.
 The process for disabling `session` is identical to the process for [disabling the Grunt hook](http://sailsjs.org/documentation/concepts/assets/disabling-grunt) (just type `session: false` instead of `grunt: false`).

+> **Note:**
+> If the session hook is disabled, the session secret configured as `sails.config.session.secret` will still be used to support signed cookies, if relevant.
+If the session hook is disabled _AND_ no session secret configuration exists for your app (e.g. because you deleted `config/session.js`), then signed cookies will not be usable in your application.
+To make more advanced changes to this behavior, you can customize any of your app's HTTP middleware manually using [`sails.config.http`](http://sailsjs.org/documentation/reference/configuration/sails-config-http).